Kwame Kilpatrick: Second mayoral term (2006–2008)

+Kilpatrick won re-election in the 2005 mayoral election.

 Tax plan

 In July 2006, Detroit's City Council voted unanimously to approve Kilpatrick's tax plan, with which he intended to offer homeowners some relief from the city's high property tax rates.
 The cuts ranged from 18% to 35%, depending on the property's value.

 Audit reports

 The city of Detroit was fourteen months late in filing its 2005–2006 audit.
 In March 2008, officials estimated the audit would cost an additional $2.4 million because of new auditing requirements that were not addressed by the city.
 The 2006–2007 fiscal year audit due on December 31, 2007, was expected to be eleven months late.

 The state treasury chose to withhold $35 million of its monthly revenue sharing to the city and required Detroit to receive approval before selling bonds to raise money.
 Kilpatrick told the City Council that he would take partial blame for the late audits because he laid off too many accountants, but he also blamed the firm hired to replace them.